 Join one of our Annual Events, become a site captain and host your own clean up, or help maintain your own road through our many programs below!

 Keep Tampa Bay Beautiful administers the Adopt-A-Road Program for Hillsborough County and the City of Tampa.
 The Adopt-A-Road Program is a great opportunity for individuals, corporations or groups to give back to the community through stewardship of public right-of-ways, parks and shorelines.

-We conduct two major annual countywide cleanup event each year.
+We conduct two major annual countywide cleanup events each year.
 They are the Great American Cleanup in the spring and the Hillsborough River & Coastal Cleanup in the fall.
 Volunteers of all ages are welcome!